 Directed by Gareth Edwards

 “I actually did the math on ‘Jaws,’ and it’s an hour before you see the actual shark.
 I want to hark back to that kind of filmmaking.”
 That was Gareth Edwards, director of 2014’s “Godzilla,” in an interview in the most recent issue of Rolling Stone magazine.
 Like Spielberg in ‘75, Edwards took his dear time before finally feeding audiences’ cravings by showing his monster creation.
 The difference?
 Spielberg held off on revealing Jaws because he was disappointed with the way it looked.
 Edwards’s Godzilla is nothing to be ashamed of.
-In fact, if a movie comes out this year with more impressive special effects, I’ll be genuinely shocked.
-So why did the indie director waste our time with irrelevant plot?
+In fact, if a movie comes out this year with more impressive visual effects, I’ll be genuinely shocked.
+So why did the indie director waste our time with such uninteresting plot?